 Humanities Texas has assembled a task force of prominent veterans including retired General Montgomery Meigs, former Under Secretary of Defense Edwin Dorn, The University of Texas at Austin philosophy professor Paul Woodruff, and Texas A&M history professor Terry Anderson.
-Task force members have experience working with returning veterans and their families and train leaders to conduct discussion groups in their communities.
+Task force members have experience working with returning veterans and their families in their communities.

 Congressman Michael T. McCaul, Chairman of the House Committee on Homeland Security, emphasized the program's significance: "Every man and woman who dons the uniform, takes the oath to serve, and dedicates their life to defend our country should not have to live alone with the burden of their sacrifice.
 That is why I am thrilled NEH awarded Humanities Texas a $99,000 grant for a statewide expansion of Veterans' Voices.
 This inspiring program helps our nation’s heroes and their families adjust back to civilian life, share stories, and remember that they are not alone.
 Thank you to all of the veterans, families, and task force members involved in this program for your service.
 You are all heroes."